WPA Slave Narrative Collection: Project impact

 More recently, even as the narratives have become more widely available through digital means, historians have used them for more narrow, specific kinds of studies.
 For instance, one historian has examined responses to conflict among the members of the Gullah community of the Low Country, with a view to relating it to traditional African ideas about restorative justice.
 Another has drawn from them for a history of representations of the black body extending to the present.
 Another historian has studied them as a window into the time period of their transmission, the 1930s and the Great Depression, rather than the antebellum period they document.
 Though most of the narratives are preserved only in the notes of the interviewers, large numbers of photographs and 78 rpm audio recordings were made as well.
 These have proved valuable for such purposes as examining changes in African-American Vernacular English over time.

-These narratives have also impacted current movements such as the Black Lives Matter Movement beginning in 2013.
-Clint Smith writes, "The Black Lives Matter movement has further pushed historians to revisit these stories.
+Clint Smith writes that these narratives have also impacted the Black Lives Matter movement, which "has further pushed historians to revisit these stories.
 The past several years—and particularly the months since last summer’s racial-justice protests—have prompted many people to question what we’ve been taught, to see our shared past with new eyes.
 The FWP narratives afford us the opportunity to understand how slavery shaped this country through the stories of those who survived it".